Menu

 At the bottom of the page are links to recommended books that are age appropriate for your child to enjoy independently or as a family.

-As a school we are encouraging children from Nursery to Year 6 to try to read as many books on the given list as possible throughout each year of their school life.
+As a school we are encouraging children from Nursery to Year 6 to try to read as many books on the list below as possible through their time with us in school.

-Take a look at the list with your child to see how many they have already read and complete activities within their reading scrapbook.
+All of the books can be found in the school library or in reading areas in classrooms.
+Take a look at the list with your child to see how many they have already read and enjoy reading these wonderful books together or support your child to read them on their own.

 Top